All Nite (Don't Stop): Music video

 The music video for "All Nite (Don't Stop)" was directed by Francis Lawrence, who previously directed "Someone to Call My Lover" and several of Jackson's other videos, and edited by Dustin Robertson.
 It was filmed from April 16–17, 2004 and premiered online on May 13, 2004.
 The video was filmed at the abandoned El Dorado Hotel in the Skid Row neighborhood of Los Angeles, California.
 Choreographed by Gil Duldulao, it took a minimal approach in comparison to Jackson's prior clips, focusing heavily on intricate choreographed routines as well as gay-friendly themes amongst several of Jackson's dancers.
 The setting of the music clip is inside a "derelict" building during a power outage.
 The video begins with Jackson's dancers sprawled on bordello furniture in a "cavernous" ballroom inside the building where the air is "cloudy with sawdust or dance chalk".
 Then one of the dancers winds a copper wire from a stereo system around a car battery to generate power in the abandoned building.
 Jackson is then shown, her face covered with a hat and long bangs.
 As the video progresses, Jackson switches between solo and group dancing, schowcasing snapping, jerking, jazz, hip-hop, and yoga-influenced moves, including scenes where Jackson simulates masturbation as her dancers perform similar suggestive moves.
 The video closes with the illumination of a neon Damita Jo logo, used to "turn the makeshift studio into a real stage set".
-After Jackson's Super Bowl halftime show incident, MTV and many other music channels owned by companies involved in producing the event blacklisted her videos from rotation.
-However, a slightly edited version was shown on channels such as MuchMusic and BET.